kragen/dernocua/text/its-ddt.md

 In a sense, the three spaces are like FORTH's ` ok` prompt, but don’t send you to a new line.
 (But at this point Brinkhoff hits Enter to go to a new line anyway, for reasons I do not know.)

+(As it happens, according to the [September 01971 DDT reference manual, §XII, p.
+38 (40/84)][8], not even this is needed; Brinkhoff could have just typed `go:`, leaving `.` implicit, but the ITS mentorship lineage has been broken, and Brinkhoff is reviving it from artifacts.
+It’s possible he’s using a version of DDT whose semantics had changed, too.)

 ### Disassembling memory in GDB ###